lorth001/Blog/src/pages/2021-04-30-0/index.md

 date: "April 30, 2021"
 title: "Hello World"
 author: "Luke Orth"
 preview: "My first blog post.
-I explain my motivations for starting a blog and some of the technical aspects that went into creating it."
+In it, I explain my motivations for starting a blog and some of the technical aspects that went into creating it."
 image: hello-world.png
 ---